Visit our new website. We'd appreciate your feedback!

 Looking out over the beautiful surroundings of Chesil Beach in Dorset, the Crab House Café serves up a delectable array of fresh crab and other seafood from the English Channel.
 The menu is dependent on the catch each day, while the restaurant has access to its own Portland Oyster beds, providing a fresh and distinct taste.

 Opening hours: The Crab House Café is open from Wednesday to Sunday, as well as on Bank Holidays.
-Lunch 12pm – 2.30pm, Dinner 6pm – 9pm (Wednesday and Thursday) or 6pm – 9.30pm (Friday, Saturday and Sunday).
+Lunch 12pm – 2.30pm, Dinner 6pm – 9pm (Wednesday and Thursday) or 6pm – 9.30pm (Friday and Saturday), and from 12pm – 3pm for lunch only on Sundays.

 Overlooking Margate Sands, Dory’s is the sister of Angela’s of Margate, which is renowned for its seafood offering.
 Serving up a mix of ethically sourced seafood and vegetable dishes, Dory’s menu is dependent on what has been sourced on any particular day.
 With sustainability at its heart, this cosy seafood bar also serves up a selection of English and European organic low-intervention wines.

-Opening hours: Dory’s is open from Thursday to Monday, from 12pm to 10pm (last orders at 9pm).
+Opening hours: Dory’s is open from Thursday to Monday, from 12pm to 9.30pm.

 The award-winning River Exe Café is a custom-built barge located in the Exe Estuary, delivering a unique dining experience out on the water itself.
 Only accessible by boat, including a Puffin Water Taxi from Exmouth Marina, you can look forward to incredible views, a tranquil atmosphere and a menu featuring the region’s finest produce.
-Dishes include whole Brixham cracked crab, scrumpy cider and smoked bacon mussels, and a selection of seafood sharing platters.
+Dishes include roasted monkfish loin, scrumpy beer and smoked bacon mussels, and a selection of seafood sharing platters.
 There are also daily specials and a wide range of local beers and wines.

-Opening hours: The River Exe Café is open from early April to the end of September, from Tuesday to Saturday (12pm – 10.30pm), Sunday (12pm – 8.30pm) and on Bank Holiday Mondays (closed the Tuesday that follows).
+Opening hours: The River Exe Café is open seasonally from early April to the end of September, from Tuesday to Sunday (12pm – late), and on Bank Holiday Mondays (closed the Tuesday that follows).

 Set on Hove’s seafront, Rockwater is a beachside dining destination from morning to evening, providing everything from coffee and snacks to brunch, cocktails, sourdough pizzas and fresh seafood.
 You can often secure a walk-in spot on the beach deck, while the terrace restaurant requires advanced booking.